danforbes/danforbes/writings/substrate.md

 ### Why Blockchain?

-A blockchain is a means to an end; it is a platform upon which novel mechanisms for trustless human interaction can be built.
+A blockchain is a means to an end - it is a platform upon which novel mechanisms for trustless human interaction can be built.
 Blockchain technology is an enablement layer for the Web 3.0 vision.
 What is the Web 3.0 vision?
-As the name implies, it help to think of it as the next generation in a progression of manifestations of the Internet.
+As the name implies, it helps to think of it as the next generation in a progression of manifestations of the Internet.

 - **Web 1.0**: the original incarnation of the Internet that existed to allow researchers to freely